hikeventures/hikeventures.github.io/_posts/best/2015-03-29-best-rss-reader-for-outdoor-blogger-feeds.markdown

 ---

-Today, I was searching and comparing some RSS reader which would be suitable for my RSS feeds which I have subscribed from other hiking and outdoor blogs to read on my Macbook.
+Today, I was searching and comparing some RSS reader which would be suitable for my RSS feeds which I have subscribed from other hiking and outdoor blogs to read on my MacBook Pro.

 I was especially interested to find a reader which is fast and makes reading feeds simple and easy.